apify/crawlee/README.md

 ## Storage

-Each actor run at Apify platform has assigned its default storages (key-value store, request queue and dataset) which are available via API and helper functions such as `Apify.setValue()`, `Apify.pushData()`, etc..
+Each actor run at Apify platform has assigned its default storages (<a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#KeyValueStore">key-value store</a>,
+<a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue">request queue</a> and
+<a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#Dataset">dataset</a>) which are available
+via API and helper functions such as `Apify.setValue()`, `Apify.pushData()`, etc..
 If you are running actor locally then the data get stored in the directory defined by <code>APIFY_LOCAL_EMULATION_DIR</code> environment variable and its subdirectories based on following environment variables: